apmlabs/ace-box/docs/custom-use-case.md

 They are modular units that define specific tasks, such as installing software, configuring environments, or managing services.
 By leveraging these roles, ACE-Box simplifies the process of provisioning and configuring environments, making the creation and execution of use-cases more efficient.

 ## Out-of-the-box Ansible Roles
 Out-of-the-box Ansible roles are the roles that are natively provided by the ACE-Box framework, which cover common tasks and scenarios.
-Leveraging out-of-the-box Ansible roles is recommended and ensures rapid and consistent deployments.
+Leveraging OOTB Ansible roles is recommended and ensures rapid and consistent deployments.

+Referring to the [Basic Obsevability Demo](#part-b-build-your-custom-use-case-ansible) example, we have used several OOTB Ansible roles (`k3s`, `dt-operator` and `app-easytrade`) to deploy all the needed modules within the ACE-Box VM.

-Check out the out-of-the-box roles [ReadMe](/user-skel/ansible_collections/ace_box/ace_box/roles/Readme.md) for the complete list of Ansible roles natively provided by the ACE-Box framework.
+Check out the OOTB roles [ReadMe](/user-skel/ansible_collections/ace_box/ace_box/roles/Readme.md) for the complete list of Ansible roles natively provided by the ACE-Box framework.

 ## Custom Ansible Roles
-If a particular use-case requires actions beyond the out-of-the-box roles, custom Ansible roles can be defined to meet those specific requirements.
+If a particular use-case requires actions beyond the OOTB roles, custom Ansible roles can be defined to meet those specific requirements.
 These custom roles can be integrated into the use-case's configuration, giving users flexibility while still maintaining a structured, automated approach.

 ## Repository structure
 In order for the ACE-Box to understand and properly deploy all the custom use-cases' modules using Ansible, it's mandatory that the custom use-case repository complies with the following folder structure: